 If you have been working for at least three months in a company outside France and are seconded to one of your employer’s companies based in France or another company in the same group, and will be earning 1.8 times the minimum wage (around €2,664 per month), then you are eligible to apply for this permit, which is valid for three years and then renewable.

-Your spouse can join you on this permit but is not allowed to work until he or she has been in France for six months and has been granted a vie privée et familiale permit.
-If you are a senior manager, then you can get a version of the permit that allows your family to come with you at the outset, and for your spouse to work.
+Your spouse can join you on this permit but cannot work until they’ve been in France for six months and have a vie privée et familiale permit.
+If you are a senior manager, then you can get a version of the permit that allows your family to come with you at the outset and for your spouse to work.
 Neither you or your spouse have to sign the CAI in either case (see Moving to France to join a relative or partner).

-Note: It’s possible that the specific permit will now be included in the employees on a mission with a French work contract qualification category of the passeport talent permit above.
+It’s possible that the specific permit will now be included in the employees on a mission with a French work contract qualification category of the passeport talent permit.

 Exceptional economic contribution permit